olefirenko/vue-barcode-reader/README.md

 ### loaded

-When the libraty is loaded and the camera is ready to scan
+When the library is loaded and the camera is ready to scan

 ### decode